-The Trade marks classification search is a picklist that will help you recognise the correct classification of goods and services for your trade mark.
+The Trade marks classification search is a list of goods and services classes that you can choose for your trade mark.
 The database also includes a snapshot of the types of goods and services that fall in each class ('class headings').
 Online applications filed using the picklist are eligible for a discount of the filing fees.

 The picklist will automatically calculate your fees and prevent errors.